lindnemi/ghgmiddleclasses/Readme.md

 ## Data set

-We use the Living Costs and Food survey 2018-2019 available from UK data service and official statistics on the GHG footprint of UK available at https://www.gov.uk/government/statistics/uks-carbon-footprint (accessed: 2022-03-01)
+We use the Living Costs and Food survey 2018-2019 available from UK data service and official statistics on the GHG footprint of UK available at https://www.gov.uk/government/statistics/uks-carbon-footprint (accessed: 2022-03-01).

 ## Repository structure

+If you want to familiarize yourself with the code we recommend starting by viewing the `.html` files in `src` in a web browser.

 The repository is structured as follows: